 New Acropolis Museum

 It is a building that hosts spectacular treasures and artifacts under modern architecture.
 You will spend hours in there.

-Some of the greatest tastes in any kind of food are in and around this area.
-It attracts a huge amount of young people from all over the world.
-Perfect area for day or night.
+Some of the most magnificent tastes in any food are in and around this area.
+It attracts a massive amount of young people from all over the world — perfect space for day or night.

 It is like a hidden village under the north side of Acropolis, with small pathways.
-This village was build from citizens of Anafi, when they were invited from king Otto to come and help in the restructuring/rebuilding of the city.
+This village was build from citizens of Anafi when they were invited by King Otto to come and help in the restructuring/rebuilding of the city.

 Temple of Zeus